centrifuge/cps/cps/CP3/CP3.md

 ## TEMPLATE
 Note that this post is not an RFC.

-In the title of this post, the XX is the pull request number from Github.
+In the title of this post, the XXX is the pull request # from Github.

 ```
-Title: CPXX: [Runtime Upgrade #]
+Title: CPXXX: [Runtime Upgrade #]
 Tags: cp3, runtime-upgrade
 ```
 ### Body of the post must contain: